 Our content is reader supported, which means when you buy from links you click on, we may earn a commission.

 The world isn’t like what it used to be.
-In a lot of cases, it took very little training before someone could take up their position in a company.
-However, innovation in technology seeks to improve efficient work practices.
-Many companies have incorporated new technologies in order to streamline their operations.
+In many cases, it took very little training before someone could take up their position in a company.
+However, technology innovation seeks to improve efficient work practices.
+Many companies have incorporated new technologies to streamline their operations.
 This includes work management software, portals for inventory, administration systems, and data collection and analysis software.

 There is, however, a catch.
-The fast-paced development in technology hasn’t really kept up with the workforce.
+The fast-paced development in technology hasn’t kept up with the workforce.
 Some skills can only be learned on the job.
-That’s because they are specialized to the business and custom-built as per the business model, hierarchy, procedures, and operations.
+That’s because they are specialized in the business and custom-built as per the business model, hierarchy, procedures, and operations.

-The concept of just-in-time training, also known as just-in-time learning, is not a new one.
+The concept of just-in-time training, also known as just-in-time learning, is not new.
 It hasn’t had much traction over the years, considering it deviates from the conventional modes of acquiring education.
-That is to say, it relies on the philosophy that people in different roles do not need the same skillsets.
-As a result, they need not go through the same training as a standard mode of practice.
+That is to say, it relies on the philosophy that people in different roles do not need the same skill sets.
+As a result, they need not undergo the same training as a standard practice mode.

 That’s gaining the knowledge you need, right when you need it for your job.
-But speaking generally, just in time training can also be applied to anyone.
+But speaking generally, just-in-time learning can also be applied to anyone.

 Knowledge is not something definitive.
-It keeps on growing and has the capacity to expand on certain topics by intertwining with others.
-In order to attain complete or sufficient mastery of a subject, one needs to find connections between different fields.
-This may require learning some concepts in order to get a clear picture of your primary field.
+It keeps on growing and can expand on certain topics by intertwining with others.
+To attain complete or sufficient mastery of a subject, one needs to find connections between different fields.
+This may require learning some concepts to get a clear picture of your primary field.
 You may also require learning new tools and applications in a certain order.
-And once again, just-in-time training can help you get the knowledge you need, right when you need it.
+And once again, just-in-time training can help you get the knowledge you need right when needed.

-At the end of the day, it’s all about what you need to know at the moment.
-It gives you the chance to work its application before reaching a bottleneck.
+It’s all about what you need to know at the moment.
+It gives you a chance to work on its application before reaching a bottleneck.

-The best way to explain just-in-time training is to understand how it can be used.
+The best way to explain just-in-time learning is to understand how it can be used.
 Here, we’ve compiled some examples to give you an idea of how it’s becoming more and more relevant.

 Sales representatives often need information on the go when dealing with both new and old customers.
 Depending on the industry they work in, they may require in-depth information at a moment’s notice.
 To use as an example, let’s say they are working in a brick-and-mortar store.
 With a plethora of products to sell, they need a repository of information in order to remain productive and sell in larger volumes.
 Plus, they need to be able to handle customer queries about their products that are often missing from product details.